owncast/owncast.github.io/content/docs/resources-requirements.md

 ### How much bandwidth will Owncast use?

 It depends on your configuration and how many viewers you have.
+If you offer more video quality options you will often reduce your network transfer requirements.
+Look into object storage (S3) to reduce your server's network requirements.

 ### How much CPU will Owncast use?